developerscontinusys/multitenant/README.md

-## Laravel MultiTenant 1.0
+## Laravel MultiTenant 1.4

 [![Build Status](https://travis-ci.org/DanTheDJ/multitenant.svg?branch=master)](https://travis-ci.org/DanTheDJ/multitenant)

-The Laravel 5.3 MultiTenant package enables you to easily add multi-tenant capabilities to your application.
+The Laravel 5.4 MultiTenant package enables you to easily add multi-tenant capabilities to your application.
-This package is designed using a minimalist approach providing just the essentials - no views, routes, or configs.
-Just drop it in, run the migration, and start adding tenants.
+This package is designed using a minimalist approach.Just drop it in, run the migration, and start adding tenants.
 Your applications will have access to current tenant information through the dynamically set config('tenant') values.
 Optionally, you can let applications reconnect to the default master database so a tenant could manage all tenant other accounts for example.
 And, perhaps the best part, Artisan is completely multi-tenant aware!
 Just add the --tenant option to any command to run that command on one or all tenants.
 Works on migrations, queueing, etc.!

-MultiTenant also offers a TenantContract, triggers Laravel events, and throws a TenantNotResolvedException and TenantDatabaseNameEmptyException, so you can easily add in custom functionality and tweak it for your needs.
+MultiTenant also offers a TenantContract, triggers Laravel events, throws a TenantNotResolvedException and TenantDatabaseNameEmptyException, so you can easily add in custom functionality and tweak it for your needs.

 Laravel MultiTenant was forked from @thinksaydo, who modified the original Tenantable project by @leemason.
 All of the main code is due to them.
 The difference in this project is that it allows for a database per tenant, compared to a single database with table prefixes.
 This allows for a more managed approach in some cases.

-MultiTenant relies on your ENV and Database config and stores just the conneciton name in the table and only allows one subdomain and domain per tenant, which is most often plenty for most apps.
+MultiTenant relies on your ENV and Database config and stores just the connection name in the table and only allows one subdomain and domain per tenant, which is most often plenty for most apps.
 MultiTenant also throws a TenantNotResolvedException when tenants are not found, and a TenantDatabaseNameEmptyException when the database name could not be determined.